-d additional information (shortened executive summary) Response (shortened in this executive summary) a) a) A site specific DCP Chapter be developed and submitted in conjunction with the amended Urban Design Concept Plan A Site Specific DCP has been prepared to support this Planning Proposal. b) e from the NSW Heritage Council for ent in relation to: The Archaeological significance of the site The potential for the site to be listed on the State Heritage Register Three heritage reports have been prepared (refer to Appendices A, I and J) which determine that the site has no archaeological significance, nor does the site have the potential to be listed on the State Heritage Register.
+d additional information (shortened executive summary) Response (shortened in this executive summary) a) A site specific DCP Chapter be developed and submitted in conjunction with the amended Urban Design Concept Plan tted in conjunction with the amended A Site Specific DCP has been prepared to support this Planning Proposal. b) e from the NSW Heritage Council for ent in relation to: The Archaeological significance of the site The potential for the site to be listed on the State Heritage Register Three heritage reports have been prepared (refer to Appendices A, I and J) which determine that the site has no archaeological significance, nor does the site have the potential to be listed on the State Heritage Register.
 However, four items will be retained on site, listed as items of local heritage significance under WLEP 2009. c) c) Further investigation of the relevant wastewater system capacity, including water cycle management/water services in the development site.
-The Servicing Strategy Report prepared by BG&E (Appendix S) confirms that the wastewater system is capable of accommodating the proposed development. d) d) Review of the local stormwater system The Servicing Strategy Report prepared by BG&E (Appendix S) confirms that the stormwater system is capable of accommodating the proposed development.
+The Servicing Strategy Report prepared by BG&E (Appendix S) confirms that the wastewater system is capable of accommodating the proposed development. d) Review of the local stormwater system w of the local stormwater system The Servicing Strategy Report prepared by BG&E (Appendix S) confirms that the stormwater system is capable of accommodating the proposed development.